material-components/material-components-web/packages/mdc-list/README.md

 The MDCList JavaScript component implements the WAI-ARIA best practices for [Listbox](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox).
 This includes overriding the default tab behavior within the list component.

-You should not add `tabindex` to any of the `li` elements in a list.
+The `tabindex` should be set to `0` for first list item element or selected list item element, remaining list item elements should not have `tabindex` set.

+Use `role="listbox"` only for single selection list, without this role the `ul` element is implicitely `role="list"`.
+Do not use `aria-orientation` attribute for standard list (i.e., `role="list"`), use component's `vertical` property to set the orientation to vertical.

 As the user navigates through the list, any `button` and `a` elements within the list will receive `tabindex="-1"` when the list item is not focused.
 When the list item receives focus, the aforementioned elements will receive `tabIndex="0"`.
 This allows for the user to tab through list item elements and then tab to the first element after the list.
 The `Arrow`, `Home`, and `End` keys should be used for navigating internal list elements.
 If `singleSelection=true`, the list will allow the user to use the `Space` or `Enter` keys to select or deselect a list item.
 The MDCList will perform the following actions for each key press.
 Since list interaction will toggle a radio button or checkbox within the list item, the list will not toggle `tabindex` for those elements.

 Key | Action
 --- | ---